cygig/SerialConfigCommand/README.md

 ---

 # Flowcharts
-To understand how the library read the settings, refer to the flowchart below.
+In lieu of commands, the flowcharts below will explain the process of reading and parsing settings from the Serial buffer.

 ![image](flowchart/SerialConfigCommand%20Read%20Setting_Page_1.jpg)
 ![image](flowchart/SerialConfigCommand%20Read%20Setting_Page_2.jpg)